HackNC/fall2016/README.md

 ```

 ### Git style
-Do your work in feature branches, and when you're done submit a pull request to `master`.
+Do your work in feature branches, and when you're done submit a pull request to `development`.
+When it's ready, development will be merged into master, and then into production (gh-pages)

 ### Naming Conventions
 In most directories, filenames that begin with underscores are partials.
 They are not compiled or placed in `/out`, but they are often loaded by scss, jade, or js files.